eschmidgall/humanChasingRoomba/README.md

 - Connect pin 2 of the CD-4050-B chip to pin 3 of the Roomba Open Interface connector (see http://irobot.lv/uploaded_files/File/iRobot_Roomba_500_Open_Interface_Spec.pdf page 3 for pinout details)
 - Connect the USB car charger to the power and ground pins of the Roomba Open Interface (power is either pin 1 or 2, ground is pins 6,7 and casing).
 Make sure to get the polarity right.
 Doing this step wrong will cause capacitors to explode.
 Check the pins with a volt meter before connecting!
 - Connect the webcam to the Edison OTG port.
 - The webcam should be lifted reasonably high from the roomba in order for it to find human faces.
-We used a stick and some packaging material to stabilize it high enough in the air on top of the roomba.
+We used a stick and some packaging material to stabilize it high enough on top of the roomba, about 60cm above ground.
+This worked OK for grownups, and was extremely popular among kids.
 You can figure out your own creative ideas for such thing.
 Maybe a roomba-drone pair for coordinated air and ground attack?

 ##SW Installation:
 - The Edison was running Linux Yocto, version WW25.5.